hseinsb/Apify/README.md

 ## 💡 Use Cases

-- **Content Analysis**: Analyze competitor content and trends
+- **Content Analysis**: Analyze competitor posts, reels, and trends
-- **Market Research**: Extract insights from influencer reels
+- **Market Research**: Extract insights from influencer content
 - **Content Repurposing**: Get transcripts for blog posts, articles, or captions
-- **Data Collection**: Build datasets of Instagram content
+- **Data Collection**: Build datasets of Instagram posts and reels
 - **SEO & Discovery**: Make video content searchable by text
 - **Accessibility**: Generate captions and transcripts automatically

 ## 📊 What You Get

-For each Instagram Reel, you'll extract:
+For each Instagram Post or Reel, you'll extract:

 ✅ **Text Content**
 - Full caption text